redis/redis-doc/commands/cluster-failover.md

 * `CLUSTER FAILOVER`, unless the **TAKEOVER** option is specified, does not execute a failover synchronously.
   It only *schedules* a manual failover, bypassing the failure detection stage.
 * An `OK` reply is no guarantee that the failover will succeed.
-* A replica can only be promoted to a master if is known as a replica by a majority of the masters in the cluster.
+* A replica can only be promoted to a master if it is known as a replica by a majority of the masters in the cluster.
   If the replica is a new node that has just been added to the cluster (for example after upgrading it), it may not yet be known to all the masters in the cluster.
   To check that the masters are aware of a new replica, you can send `CLUSTER NODES` or `CLUSTER REPLICAS` to each of the master nodes and check that it appears as a replica, before sending `CLUSTER FAILOVER` to the replica.
 * To check that the failover has actually happened, `INFO REPLICATION` (which indicates "role:master" after successful failover) or `CLUSTER NODES` or other means should be used in order to verify that the state of the cluster has changed some time after the command was sent.